jollyjinx/ZFS-TimeMachine/README.md

 It has three options :

-	--pools which pool(s) to use comma separated list --snaphotinterval how often do you create snapshots --snapshotime how long it usually take for a snapshot to complete
+	--datasets which dataset(s) to use comma separated list --snaphotinterval how often do you create snapshots --snapshotime how long it usually take for a snapshot to complete